reimerlab/NEURD/README.md

 ### Tutorials

-All of the tutorials made for showing the decomposition/autoproofreading pipeline (and other features like spine detection and proximity detection) are in .ipynb inside Applications>Tutorials.
+All of the tutorials made for showing the decomposition/autoproofreading pipeline (and other features like spine detection and proximity detection) are in .ipynb files inside Applications>Tutorials.

-A video tutorial of the decomposition/autoproofreading pipeline can be found here: https://youtu.be/ObGoIE8q70Y